Storage and Travel Bags for Scuba Gear

 These backpack scuba bags are designed to be carried on your back just like they sound.
 They have several different options for backpack-style scuba bags.
 Some of the scuba bags come in mesh, while other scuba bags are designed to be dry bags.

 The more durable backpack style bags that are designed for travel are going to be more expensive because they feature either a hard exterior or a thick canvas.
 These bags will typically have multiple compartments for you to store your various gear.
-Often times they have special sized areas for fins (Choosing the Best Dive Fins for Travel), but they will not have enough room for BCDs – Best Travel BCD’s For Your Next Trip – Reviews and Buying Guide.
+Often times these travel bags have special sized areas for fins (Choosing the Best Dive Fins for Travel), but they will not have enough room for BCDs – Best Travel BCD’s For Your Next Trip – Reviews and Buying Guide.

 Roller Scuba Bags